Ras-al-Ghul/Association_Rules_Extractor/README.md

 https://data.cityofnewyork.us/NYC-BigApps/NYPD-Motor-Vehicle-Collisions-Summary/m666-sf2m

 ## Initial processing of data to generate INTEGRATED_DATASET.csv:
 1. Columns chosen along with the processing done:
+- The data of year>=2018 is considered
 - Time at which the crash occured: bin the CRASH TIME column into early-morning (4<=hour<=6), morning (7<=hour<=11), afternoon(12<=hour<=15) and night(19<=hour<=3), where hour is the hour in which accident occured. hour is the hour picked as interger after splitting the CRASH TIME with ':'
 - Borough: Picked from BOROUGH column. the string is stripped, converted to lower characters, all ' ','/' are replaced with '_'. if column is empty nothing is added to the row.
 - Zipcode: Picked from ZIP CODE column.
 If column is empty nothing is added to the row.